CalebWhiting/runelite-plugin-action-progress/README.md

 ## Changes
 - `1.08`
 	- Add vertical mode when resizing
+	- Add support for Plank make (Needs to be tested by someone with the proper magic level)
 - `1.07`
 	- Add support for fletching/crafting shields.
 	- Add support for fletching crossbows.